Let's talk about how we can know when a fetus becomes a person

 Well I support exceptions for things like rape!

-And if we as a society want to further reduce harm, we'd recognize how bad social services are for poor single parents
+If we as a society want to further reduce harm, we'd improve social services for single parents

-We'd consider the incredible challenges and poverty that a single parent may have to face for the rest of their lives as a result of carrying a pregnancy to term and raising a child.
+We'd consider the challenges that a single parent may have to face for the rest of their lives

 We'd devote our efforts to strengthening social safety nets

-We'd offer free and easy-to-access contraception options for everyone
+We'd offer free birth control options to everyone

 We'd offer free daycare so that single parents are able to provide for their children